Primes of the form $p^2 + nq^2$: Introduction

 In general the infinite product \cref{kappa-def} is only conditionally convergent.
+To show that it does converge, by taking logs and Taylor expansion it suffices to show that $\lim_{X \rightarrow \infty} \sum_{p \le X} \legendre{-n}{p} p^{-1}$ exists, which is typically shown in a standard proof of Dirichlet's theorem on primes in progressions, noting here that $\legendre{-n}{p} = \chi_n(p)$ for some Dirichlet character $\chi_n$ to modulus dividing $4n$.

 It has the form predicted by heuristics of Bateman--Horn type, that is to say a product of natural archimedean and $p$-local factors.
-One can state an equivalent result with an absolutely convergent product by dividing through by the class number formula for the field $\Q(\sqrt{-n})$.
+One can state an equivalent result with an absolutely convergent product by dividing through by the class number formula for the field $\Q(\sqrt{-n})$, as Friedlander and Iwaniec did for $n = 4$ in their formulation of \cref{gpc}.

 Finally, the argument could surely be modified in a straightforward manner to handle arbitrary positive definite binary quadratic forms over $\Z$ in place of $x^2 + ny^2$, but this would introduce even more notation to a paper which is already fairly heavy going.
-It should also not be difficult to modify the argument to prove, for example, that there are infinitely many primes $x^2 + y^2$ with $x$ and $y - 1$ prime. \end{remarks}
+It should also not be difficult to modify the argument to prove, for example, that there are infinitely many primes $x^2 + y^2$ with $x$ and $y - 1$ prime.